thinkards/2020-voting/README.md

 [Ballot Tracker](https://ballotstatus.hawaii.gov/Default)

-**Voter Registration Deadline(s)**: In Person: October 4, 2020, By Mail: Postmarked October 4, 2020, Online: October 4, 2020
+**Voter Registration Deadline(s)**: In Person: November 3, 2020, By Mail: Postmarked October 5, 2020, Online: October 5, 2020

 **Election Day Registration?**: If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting at early walk-in locations and on November 3, 2020 at your polling place.
 Contact your Local Election Office if you have any questions.